Labor shortages are hampering public transportation systems, challenging the recovery of city life

 Elsewhere, public transportation service has been impacted due to labor issues in Los Angeles, Seattle, Austin, Houston, New York City, New Jersey and the D.C. area, where some bus systems are down by 10 percent or more in staffing.
 Riders in Philadelphia and Chicago have made similar complaints.

-In states like Utah, Colorado and Ohio, transportation officials are having trouble finding enough workers to clear the roads after snowstorms.
+In states such as Utah, Colorado and Ohio, transportation officials are having trouble finding enough workers to clear the roads after snowstorms.
 Amtrak has been bracing for potential service cuts, if a substantial number of its employees refuse to be vaccinated against the coronavirus by the company’s Jan.
 4 deadline.

 And the surge of cases from the omicron variant could further exacerbate the issue.